nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 02 The UNIX Architecture and Command Usage.markdown

 01. The UNIX system divides the labor between two agencies - **kernel** and **shell**.

-    Kernel interacts with the machine's hardware and the shell interacts with the user.
+Kernel interacts with the machine's hardware, while the shell interacts with the user.

     Kernel is responsible for all sorts of system management activities.
+It also provides services to the user programs in the form of system calls.

-Shell performs the job of command interpretation and gets a command-line executed with the help of the kernel.
+    Shell provides the user interface to the computer.
+It performs the job of command interpretation and gets a command-line executed with the help of the kernel.

+    The UNIX system is supported by two abstractions, files and processes.
+File is an array of bytes and used to store data.
+Process is a file in execution.
+Both file and process have hierarchy.

 ##

-02. Everything is represented in UNIX as a file which is just an array of bytes.
+02. Everything is represented in UNIX as a file, which is simply an array of bytes.
 A file when executed as a program is called a process.
 A file is stored on disk and a process exists in main memory.

     UNIX systems predominantly use text file as they are easy to edit.
 UNIX started out as an operating system targeted towards engineering community.
-Engineers tend to tinker with configuration files and share it with their peers.
-Using text file format makes it easy.
-UNIX also provide a large collection of text manipulation tools to enable editing configuration files without using an editor.
+Engineers often require to tinker with configuration files and share it with their peers.
+Using text file format makes it easy to do so.

 ##